-1. APPOINTMENT AND RE-ELECTION OF DIRECTORS
+1. SELECTION, APPOINTMENT AND RE-ELECTION OF DIRECTORS

-The appointment, re-election, and removal of directors is within the purview of the shareholders at the General Shareholders' Meeting.
+The appointment and re-election of directors is within the purview of the shareholders at the General Shareholders' Meeting.

-Vacancies that occur may be filled by the Board of Directors on an interim basis until the next General Shareholders' Meeting.
+Vacancies that occur may be filled by the Board of Directors on an interim basis (co-option procedure) until the next General Shareholders' Meeting.

-The Appointments Committee must advise the Board of Directors regarding the most appropriate configuration thereof and of its committees as regards size and equilibrium among the various classes of directors existing at any time.
-This is in any event based on the conditions that candidates for director must meet pursuant to the Board of Directors Diversity and Member Selection Policy.
+The Appointments Committee advises the Board of Directors regarding the most appropriate configuration of the Board of Directors itself and of the committees thereof as regards size and equilibrium among the various classes of directors by taking into account, in all cases, the requirements that must be met by director candidates pursuant to the Board of Directors Diversity and Member Selection Policy.